keidrun/dotfiles/README.md

 NOTE: Existing dotfiles (`.bash_profile`, `.bashrc`, `.gitconfig` and `.vimrc`) will be moved to `backup` directory.

+## Changelog

-## [Deprecated] Sync Sublime Text settings on Dropbox
+### 1. [Deprecated] Sync Sublime Text settings on Dropbox

+I don't longer use Sublime Text.
+I recommend to use Visual Studio Code instead.

-On the promise that you put your settings on '~/Dropbox/SyncSettings/Sublime/User', you can sync settings after you install Sublime Text and Package Control.
+If you'd still like to use Sublime Text, on the promise that you put your settings on '~/Dropbox/SyncSettings/Sublime/User', you can sync settings after you install Sublime Text and Package Control.

 ```bash
 bash ./bin/dropbox-link-sublime3.sh
 ```

-NOTE: I don't longer use Sublime Text.
-I recommend to use Visual Studio Code instead.
+### 2. [Updated] Changed all settings for Zsh

+The default interactive shell became zsh on macOS Catalina so every setting was changed for zsh.